mobilecoinofficial/full-service-mirror/create-release/package-testnet/README.md

 ### TLS Connection

 In order to have a tls connection between the public and private sides of the mirror, you need to use a certificate pair.
-For testing, you can generate these with `openssl req -x509 -sha256 -nodes -newkey rsa:2048 -days 365 -keyout mirror.key -out mirror.crt`.
+For testing, you can generate these with `openssl req -x509 -sha256 -nodes -newkey rsa:2048 -days 365 -keyout server.key -out server.crt`.

 Note that the `Common Name` needs to match the hostname which you would be using to connect to the public side (that has the GRPC listening port).